Uninstall XData virus (Uninstall Instructions) - May 2017 updated

 XData virus wreaks havoc in Ukraine

 XData ransomware is a computer virus that encrypts data stored on the target computer and also on unmapped network shares.
 The ransomware surprisingly targets residents on Ukraine, although IT security experts received some reports from different countries as well.
 The virus locks personal victim’s files leaving .~xdata~ file extension on each of them, and then creates a ransom note called HOW_CAN_I_DECRYPT_MY_FILES.txt on the desktop.
-The ransom note suggests finding a .key.~xdata~ file on the system, and send it to one of the criminals’ email addresses – email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org.
+The ransom note suggests finding a .key.~xdata~ file on the system, and send it to one of the criminals’ email addresses – firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, or email@example.com.
 Although the ransom note doesn’t state the exact price of the data recovery key, victims report that cyber criminals demand 0.2 BTC in exchange for data decryption software.
 So far there are no reports if victims who paid managed to recover their files, so if you were attacked by the same ransomware as well, do not rush to buy Bitcoins.
 In fact, we do not recommend paying the ransom at all, because if you do, you will fund further ransomware projects, which is definitely not a praisable idea.
 To recover corrupted files, we suggest using data backups.
 Before you plug them into your computer, remove XDATA ransomware completely.
-It can be done by running a system scan with ReimageIntego software.
+It can be done by running a system scan with RestoroIntego software.

 On May 19, malware researchers announced that XData virus managed to infect more computers than WannaCry ransomware did in a whole week.
 According to reports, more than 95% of victims affected by the new ransomware were residents of Ukraine, which clearly shows that the attackers intentionally sought to wreak havoc in this country.
 Although it is unknown who organized the cyber attack, experts advise taking every possible measure to protect computers from malware because it is clear that ransomware authors can strike again soon.
 Sadly, no one knows which country is going to be the next victim.
 In case your computer gets infected, we suggest performing a full XData removal using instructions we provided.
 Keeping the malicious program on the system does no good and simply poses a threat to your privacy.
 If you were lucky enough not to become a victim of the described ransomware, we would like to remind you of general rules that can protect you from a ransomware attack.